-London School of Hygiene & Tropical Medicine is offering full scholarships for doctors from low- and middle-income countries.
-These scholarships are available for pursuing three-month Professional Diploma in Tropical Medicine and Hygiene.
+London School of Hygiene & Tropical Medicine is offering fully-funded positions for doctors from low- and middle-income countries.
+These opportunities are available for pursuing three-month Professional Diploma in Tropical Medicine and Hygiene.

 The aim of the intensive professional development programme is to build capacity for postgraduate training and clinical research in Africa, including for doctors from outside the Region who intend to work locally.

 The London School of Hygiene & Tropical Medicine is a world-leading centre for research and postgraduate education in public and global health.

 Applicants must have a good standard of written and spoken English and of English comprehension.
 The School may ask applicants to provide evidence of a satisfactory standard of English; a list of approved tests is available on request.

 Course Level: The Professional Diploma in Tropical Medicine and Hygiene (East African Partnership) is a three-month, full-time short course taught by School staff and colleagues in Tanzania and Uganda.

 Study Subject: The studentships are awarded in the field of Tropical Medicine and Hygiene.

 Award: Full opportunities are competitively awarded to postgraduate doctors from low- and middle-income countries.
 Scholarships cover tuition fees, course material, examination costs, accommodation and transport during the course.
 They do not cover study visas, meals, travel from Moshi to Kampala, internet connections or incidental spending.

 The award can be taken in the Africa ( Tanzania and Uganda)

 - The DTM&H: East African Partnership programme is open to doctors who hold a medical qualification from a recognised medical school in any country and are registered to practice medicine by their national regulatory authority.
 Preference will normally be given to doctors who have several years’ experience in clinical practice with an aptitude for clinical research who can demonstrate intent to work in Africa.